Henrik-Knierim/mesa_custom_EoS/README.md

 > [!NOTE]
 > Prerequisites: The EoS you want to implement must be formatted like the other `MESA` EoS tables.
-### Using the placerholder id
+### Using the placeholder
-`mesa_custom_EoS` comes with a placeholder id for user-defined EoS.
-To use it, you need to do the following:
+`mesa_custom_EoS` comes with a placeholder for your EoS.
+This placeholder only works if you use equally spaced EoS tables from 0 to 1 in steps of 0.1 in X and Z. To use it, you need to do the following:
 1. Add your EoS tables to the `src/data` folder of your work directory.
 2. Either rename the EoS folder inside `src/data` to `my_eosDT` and the EoS tables to `my_eosDT_<Z>z<X>x.data`, where `<Z>` and `<X>` are the $Z$ and $X$ values of the EoS table in percentage (e.g., `my_eosDT_50z20x.data`), or change `data_dir_name` and `data_file_name` in `custom_eos.f90` (line 356 and 357) to the name of your EoS folder and the name of your EoS tables, respectively.
 3. Run `./mk` to compile the code and make sure that `eos_integer_ctrl(1)` is set to `5` in your `inlist`.
 ### Creating your own EoS entry
-To implement your own EoS, you need to do the
+To go one step furhter and implement your own EoS(s), with different X and Z scaling, you need to do the
 following:
 1. Add the folder that contains your EoS tables to the `src/data` folder of your work directory.
 Then inside `custom_eos.f90`: